Should You Buy The Comandante C40 MK3 Hand Coffee Grinder?

 Grind Consistency – 5/5

 The grind capacity on the Comandante hand grinder is nothing short of impressive.
 This grinder uses a stepped grind adjustment system that can grind fine enough for turkish coffee and coarse enough for french press.
+It’s even great for pour over!

 The Comandante provides more than enough accuracy and choice for even the pickiest of coffee drinkers.